yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 [t895](https://github.com/t895) {{< gh-hovercard "11067" "disabled yuzu from asking to save user data on uninstall," >}} which could cause issues when users attempted to use different APK versions.

-t895 also {{< gh-hovercard "11070" "added some help text messages" >}} to inform users why certain buttons were disabled when games were running.
+t895 also {{< gh-hovercard "11070" "added some help text messages" >}} to inform users why certain buttons were disabled on some devices but not others.
 The most common case is Mali or Xclipse users trying to install custom drivers, a feature that is only available and possible to Adreno users, at least for now.

 {{< imgs